PostHog/posthog.com/contents/handbook/growth/sales/billing.md

 * `posthog_product_key`: `posthog_analytics` | `session_replay` | ... -> This allows PostHog to find and map the relevant products. **Important:** There should never be more than 1 Stripe product with the same `posthog_product_key`.
 The list of keys is defined in the main billing config.

 **On Stripe Product Prices**
-The following keys are used to manage Startup prices, might be deprecated:
+The following keys are used to manage Startup prices:
+* `plan` - Any startup plan prices must have the `plan` metadata set to `startup`.
+If not, when their subscription automatically ends they will not be moved to the default (paid) prices and will be instead switched to the free plans for all products.
 * `valid_days` -> The number of days a price is valid for, before automatically switching to another plan (the `default` plan unless `move_to_price_id` is set).
 Useful to create pricing that is only valid for a specific period, e.g. for the startup plans.
 Note: if more than one price with `valid_days` is added to a subscription, the validity period will be the *shortest* of the two, before resetting all plans to the default ones
-* `move_to_price_id` -> Can be used together with `valid_days` to specify if the customer needs to be moved to a specific pricing, rather than the default one, at the end of the validity period.
+* `move_to_price_id` -> Can be used to specify if the customer needs to be moved to a specific pricing, rather than the default one, at the end of the subscription period.

 ### Custom pricing